brangor/shortwood/site_collections/_posts/2020-09-02-welcome-to-jekyll.markdown

 title:  "Welcome to Jekyll!"
 date:   02-09-2020
 categories:
-  - jekyll
+  - podcasts
-  - update
+  - kids
-published: false
+published: true
 ---

 {% for category in page.categories %}